ted-thuraa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program. <br />
 3-paths  a script that counts the number of directories in the PATH.<br />
 4-global_variables a script that lists environment variables.<br />
+5-local_variables Create a script that lists all local variables and environment variables, and functions.<br />